-- 1. An official application shall be made to the Superintendent or the Superintendent's designee. - 2.
-Rentals will be made only to responsible and organized groups, and responsible officers of that group must sign the application and the contract. - 3.
-Conditions of that contract shall include: - a.
-Acceptance of responsibility by officials of the renting organization for any damage or loss resulting from the rental; - b.
-Agreement that renting organizations, and officers thereof, shall assume all liability for any personal injuries incurred during their use of the facilities and shall hold the Board harmless from any such claims against it; - c.
-Agreement to observe all fire and safety regulations; - d.
-Agreement that the use of any tobacco productuse, including alternative nicotine products, or and vapor products as defined by KRS 438.305, is prohibited twenty-four (24) hours a day, seven (7) days a week, inside Board owned buildings or on school-owned_shall not occur on or in all property; - e.
-Agreement that the use of alcoholic beverages is prohibited in school buildings or on school grounds; - f.
-Observance that no immoral or illegal activity shall be allowed on the premises; - g.
-The presence of a District employee at all times.
-The hourly wage of the employee must be included in the contract along with the social security and retirement payments required by law.
-If the employee is employed beyond the normal 40-hour week that s/he works for the Board, overtime wages must be paid; - h.
-Agreement that no alterations to the buildings or grounds be made without prior approval; - i.
-Agreement that the renting party shall not sublease or reassign any portion of the building or item of equipment covered by the rental contract; - j.
-Agreement that school equipment shall not be a part of the rental contract unless specifically enumerated; and - k.
-Agreement to leave the facilities in as good a condition as before used.
+- 1. An official application shall be made to the Superintendent or the Superintendent's designee. - Rentals will be made only to responsible and organized groups, and responsible officers of that group must sign the application and the contract and be present when the facility is in use under this contract. - Conditions of that contract shall include: - Acceptance of responsibility by officials of the renting organization for any damage or loss resulting from the rental; - Agreement that renting organizations, and officers thereof, shall assume all liability for any personal injuries incurred during their use of the facilities and shall hold the Board harmless from any such claims against it; - c.
+Agreement to observe all fire and safety regulations; - Agreement that the use of any tobacco product, alternative nicotine product or vapor product shall not occur on or in all property.
+The use of alcoholic beverages is prohibited in school buildings or on school grounds; - e.
+Observance that no immoral or illegal activity shall be allowed on the premises; - f.
+The presence of a school custodian at all times.
+The hourly wage of the custodian(s) must be included in the contract along with the social security and retirement payments required by law.
+If the employee is employed beyond the normal 40-hour week that s/he works for the Board, overtime wages must be paid.
+Agreement that no alterations to the buildings or grounds be made without prior approval; - Agreement that the renting party shall not sublease or reassign any portion of the building or item of equipment covered by the rental contract; - Agreement that school equipment shall not be a part of the rental contract unless specifically enumerated; - i.
+Agreement to leave the facilities in as good a condition as before used; and - The specific areas of the facility that may be used by the renter shall be specified in the contract.